• About the Artist

 FIJI CAMAKAU

 This is the Fiji voyaging canoe in the “Fiji House” at the Polynesian Cultural Center, Lai’e, Oahu, Hawaii.
-The canoe is an old, original vessel of which I made a model of it, right down to scale, some years ago.
+The canoe is an old, original Camakau.
+The author thanks the PCC for allowing the author to take measurements and photos of the canoe , which allowed him to scale replicate the vessel.

 Fiji Drua